WordPress Media Library Explained for Newbies: How to Upload + Best Plugins

 Conclusion

-The WordPress Media Library is a directory listing all the media files you uploaded to your site.
+The WordPress Media Library is a directory listing of all the media files you uploaded to your site.

 There are multiple ways to upload files to the media library: uploading via the WordPress admin dashboard, the Gutenberg editor, and the Classic editor.
+Users can also download items from the media library using WordPress’s native export tool.

-The WordPress Media Library has tools for editing images, such as cropping, rotating, flipping, image scaling, and cropping images using pixel selection and aspect ratio.
+WordPress Media Library has tools for editing images, such as cropping, rotating, flipping, image scaling, and cropping images using pixel selection and aspect ratio.

-7. Media Library Organizer
+- Media Library Categories

 We hope this article will help you to organize your WordPress Media Library and improve your site.